 Found throughout nature, each strain of hemp or cannabis contains a unique blend of terpenes.
 Scientists believe terpenes contribute not just to the scent of these plants but their benefits as well.
 Remarkably, caryophyllene activates some of the same receptors in our body as THC (tetrahydrocannabinol) and CBD (cannabidiol), making this an incredibly potent terpene.

 While research into this compound is the product of modern science, it’s interesting to consider that humans may be instinctively attracted to the smell of plants like peppercorns because of how they benefit our health (in addition to how they tantalize your taste buds).

-Caryophyllene is “the first proven phytocannabinoid beyond the cannabis genus,” in other words, the first terpene proven to act like CBD or THC.
+Caryophyllene is “the first proven phytocannabinoid beyond the cannabis genus.”
+In other words, it’s the first terpene proven to act like CBD or THC.